-My junior year in college I decided to take a summer semester at Trinity College in Dublin, Ireland.
-Not only was I going to get 6 credits, 3 for Irish History and 3 for Irish Literature, the Professor was going to take us to some of the historical sites in Ireland.
+In my junior year in college, I decided to take a summer semester at Trinity College in Dublin, Ireland.
+Not only would I get 6 credits, 3 for Irish History and 3 for Irish Literature, the Professor, was going to take us to some of the best, well known, historical sites in Ireland.
 Here is where I found 6 easy St Patrick’s Day drinks.

-Our first outing was to the Dublin Horse Show and the following day we headed to the Boyne Valley stopping at Tara, Newgrange and Trim Castle.
-Then on to Monasterboice visiting Muiredach’s Cross, St Kevins’s Church and a local pub.
+Our first outing was to the Dublin Horse Show, and the following day we headed to the Boyne Valley, stopping at Tara, Newgrange, and Trim Castle.
+Then on to Monasterboice, visiting Muiredach’s Cross, St Kevins’s Church, and a local pub.
 It was here that I learned how to make a Baby Guinness.
 It’s called a Baby Guinness because it looks like a shot of Guinness, but it is actually a shot of Kahlua with Baileys floated on top.
 Delicious!

-We headed south to county Cork, because I didn’t want to visit Ireland and not kiss the Blarney stone.
+We headed south to county Cork because I didn’t want to visit Ireland and not kiss the Blarney stone.
 Yes, I did kiss the stone.
-In those days you never thought about kissing a stone and catching Covid, you just kissed the stone for good luck.
+In those days, you never thought about kissing a stone and catching Covid; you just kissed the stone because they said you’ll have good luck.

-Somehow my friend and I ended up in Killorglin one late afternoon and it happened to be the annual Puck Fair.
+Somehow my friend and I ended up in Killorglin one late afternoon, which happened to be the annual Puck Fair.
 During 3 days in August, people gather in Killorglin to celebrate the crowning of King Puck, a goat from the mountains.
-As strange as it sounds this is the essence of Puck Fair, where a goat is crowned as king of the Killorglin and hoisted onto a platform 30ft in the air, while the town celebrates by singing and drinking, a tradition that dates back centuries.
-If you look closely, there is a goat on the top of the scaffold, and it looks as if he is wearing a green-colored crown.
+As strange as it sounds, this is the essence of Puck Fair, where a goat is crowned king of the Killorglin and hoisted onto a platform 30ft in the air.
+At the same time, the town celebrates by singing and drinking, a tradition that dates back centuries.
+If you look closely, there is a goat on the top of the scaffold, and it seems like he is wearing a green-colored crown.

 The next day we saw this beautiful rainbow and thought, let’s find the two guys we met the night before.
 They said they lived in Rathmore, so we figured it couldn’t be that hard to find them.
-We got into our rental and started driving, and driving, and driving.
-It wasn’t long before we realized we were lost, in the middle of the country with a bunch of cows.
+We got into our rental and started driving, driving, and driving.
+It wasn’t long before we realized we were lost in the middle of the country with a bunch of cows.
 Needless to say, I needed a restroom, but I hadn’t seen one in hours.